dotnet/dotnet-docker/samples/aspnetapp/README.md

 This sample requires [Docker 17.06](https://docs.docker.com/release-notes/docker-ce) or later of the [Docker client](https://www.docker.com/products/docker).

-The [.NET Core Docker Sample](../dotnetapp/README.md) demonstrates more functionality, including unit testing, publishing self-contained applications and using the Alpine base image.
-The same techniques can be applied to ASP.NET applications.

 ## Try a pre-built ASP.NET Core Docker Image

 You can quickly try a pre-built [sample ASP.NET Core Docker image](https://hub.docker.com/r/microsoft/dotnet-samples/), based on this sample.